 I’ve been doing it all wrong!
 Good ol’ Julia (my idol) has completely transformed my French Three Onion Soup!
-I had a recipe I’d been making for the past 25 years, until now.
+I had a recipe I’d been making for years, until now.
 The onions never really got nice and soft or brown for that matter, and the flavor was fine, but now, holy cow!
 Terrific!
 Julia says to sauté the onions in two stages, slow, slow, slow for about 25 minutes, then heat it up a bit and get ‘er browned up!

 It’s not so much about the recipe/ingredients, but the technique.
 The main work is slicing up the onions (use a food processor if you have a slicing blade), from there it’s pop it in the pot and let ‘er cook.
 Like I said, you need a little patience.
 Maybe I should have named it ‘Be Patient Onion Soup’!